-Our chapter is based in the Richmond area, and we serve all of Virginia except for Fairfax, Loudon, Prince William and Arlington Counties and the City of Alexandria.
+Our chapter serves all of Virginia except for Fairfax, Loudoun, Prince William and Arlington Counties and the City of Alexandria.
+For these locations, visit afsp.org/ncac.
 Our mailing address is: AFSP Virginia, PO Box 333, Midlothian, VA 23113.

 About the AFSP Virginia Chapter